PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 const url = require('url')
 ```

-Next pass a second argument to `url.parse`, with a value of `true`,
-in our `http.createServer` request handler function we alter the line
+Next in our `http.createServer` request handler function we alter the line
 where `url.parse` occurs to the following:

 ```js
   const {pathname, query} = url.parse(req.url, true)
 ```

+We've added a second argument to `url.parse`, with a value of `true`.

 Finally we no longer need to manually parse the querystring in our
 `users` route handling function, so we'll update `users` to: